missTam/Flashcards/README.md

-# Getting Started with Create React App
+## Flashcards app

+2-Page React App for editing and viewing custom flashcards.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### To run the app locally

+- `npm install`
+- `npm start`

 ### 1. `npm install`